 - ✓ The tractive power of the push assist and its speed can be influenced by the selection of gear.
-To spare the drive, first gear is recommended for travelling uphill. - ✓ The level of assistance OFF must not be selected. - ▶ Press the push assist button once to activate the push assist. - ▶ Press and hold the plus button within 3 seconds to switch on the push assist. - ▶ Release the plus button to shut off the push assist.
-The push assist system switches off automatically as soon as the pedelec wheels are blocked or the speed exceeds 6 km.
+To spare the drive, first gear is recommended for travelling uphill. - ✓ The level of assistance OFF must not be selected. - ▶ Press the push assist button once to activate the push assist. - Press and hold down the plus button on the control panel within 3 seconds to switch on the push assist. - ▶ Release the plus button on the control panel to shut off the push assist.
+The push assist system switches off automatically as soon as the pedelec wheels are blocked or the speed exceeds 6 km/h.

-6.11.8 Using the riding light
+6.10.9 Using the riding light

-- ✓ The drive system needs to be already switched on to turn on the riding light. - ▶ Press the riding light button. - ⇒ The riding light is switched on (riding light symbol is displayed) or switched off (riding light symbol is not displayed).
+- ✓ The drive system needs to be already switched on to turn on the riding light. - ▶ Press the riding light button on the display. - ⇒ The front light and rear light are both switched on (riding light symbol is displayed) or switched off (riding light symbol is not displayed) at the same time.

-6.11.9 Selecting the level of assistance
+6.10.10 Selecting the level of assistance